“When Do You Know It’s Time to Break Up With Someone?”

 When do you know it’s time to break up with someone?
 I hope by virtue of asking it’s not the time, but I also don’t want to hear what I think might be your answer.
 I’m 28 and have never been in a relationship until now, no flings or anything.
 I was busy with school and work and did some online dating, but nothing stuck.
 I’m also a virgin.
 I met my boyfriend about five months ago online.
 Initially, I wasn’t sure if I was physically attracted to him, but he was really nice (also funny, smart, etc.).
 Still, he wasn’t my type as far as I knew, but I wasn’t ever disgusted by him, so we kept going out.
 My physical and emotional attraction to him has grown, but I’m having doubts.

 I don’t know if I want to marry him, which is ultimately my end goal, but can you really know after five months?
 If I were 22, maybe it’d be different.
 I’m not urgently rushing to get married but, sure, in the next four to five years, yes.
-He’s the first for everything sexually for me except kissing.
-It’s been fun.
-But I’m concerned that the hormones and oxytocin are clouding my judgment and since he’s my first and it’s new and exciting, that’s why I’m still feeling this “chemistry.”
+This has been fun, but I’m concerned that the hormones are clouding my judgment and since he’s my first and it’s new and exciting, that’s why I’m still feeling this “chemistry.”
 We have fun on our dates.
 He’s also really affectionate, which, I hate to admit, is nice.

 There are some things we need to figure out, like culture and religion, though we have lightly talked about this.
 But there’s no point talking about it if I think we should break up.
 I know you don’t need a reason to break up with somebody, but if I had to pick one, the only reason would be because I can’t picture marriage yet.
 I’ve given myself a six-month deadline, though I dread that coming up.
 I also don’t want to waste his time or mine.
 But I’m just not ready yet to break up.
 I’m afraid I’m getting attached.
 What is chemistry?
 Are all his good qualities enough to outweigh some lesser physical attraction?